Independence questions in a finite axiom-schematization of first-order logic: Soundness and Completeness

 \begin{remark} The completeness results of Monk are a bit different, since he studies substitutionless logic.
 Although he stays at the object level, his methods and results in the study of~\texttt{TM} can be considered as an intermediate step between the object-completeness of~\texttt{T} and the completeness of~\texttt{TMM}. \end{remark}

-As an aside, note that the system \texttt{TMM} contains two DV~conditions: in \texttt{vacGen} and in \texttt{subst}.
-The DV~condition in \texttt{subst} can be removed if one uses the variant~\texttt{ax-12} of~\texttt{subst} described in Appendix~\ref{app:variants}.
-The next proposition shows that one cannot remove the other DV~condition.
+As an aside, note that the system \texttt{TMM} contains three DV~conditions: one in \texttt{vacGen} and two in \texttt{subst}.
+The DV~conditions in \texttt{subst} can be removed if one uses the variant~\texttt{ax-12} of~\texttt{subst} described in Appendix~\ref{app:variants}, leaving only one DV~condition in the axiom-schematization.
+The next proposition shows that this is optimal.
 It also shows the necessity of the restriction ``with no DV~conditions involving two formula metavariables'' in Megill's completeness theorem.

 \begin{proposition} An axiom-schematization of first-order logic that is complete (resp.\ complete for schemes with no DV~conditions involving two formula metavariables, resp.\ with no DV~conditions involving formula metavariables), contains at least one scheme that becomes false when removing its DV~conditions involving two formula metavariables (resp.\ its DV~conditions involving formula metavariables, resp.\ its DV~conditions). \end{proposition}